RyanAtKeslow/Barcode-Search-Tool-2/AppsScript/F2 Import and Process/INTEGRATION.md

 ## Menu Integration

-The F2 Import menu needs to be added to the existing Custom Script Menu.
+The F2 Import menu has been integrated directly into `Custom Script Menu (RTR Database).js`.

-### Option 1: Add to Existing Menu Script (Recommended)

-In `Custom Script Menu (RTR Database).js`, add the F2 Import menu by calling `addF2ImportMenu(ui)`:
+The menu is now part of the main menu file:

 ```javascript
 function onOpen(e) {